-The impact of The Cinderella Project extends well beyond graduation ceremonies.
-It is truly remarkable how unconditional encouragement and positive mentorship can have a significant, long-term positive impact on a participant’s self-esteem and outlook on life.
-Everybody deserves to be treated with dignity and respect, and for our students, they experience this, and begin to believe that anything is possible, opening their eyes to the possibility of a new future, and the opportunities that they haven’t even dared to dream about before.
+The impact of our program extends well beyond graduation.
+It’s truly remarkable how unconditional encouragement and positive mentorship have a significant, life changing impact on a participant’s self-esteem and outlook on the future.
+Our students begin to believe that anything is possible and open their eyes to a new future and to opportunities they haven’t even dared to dream about before.
 This is the “Magic” of the Cinderella Project.
-One grateful mother wrote: “For my child, who has had so many troubles in her youth, to even fathom that she would be alive and graduating, is amazing.
-The Cinderella Project was the icing on the cake for her and a much needed self-esteem boost.”
+One grateful mother wrote: “For my child, whom has had so many troubles in her youth, to even fathom that she would be alive and graduating, is amazing.
+The Cinderella Project was the icing on the cake for her and a much-needed self-esteem boost.”

-It may surprise you to know that the latest statistics show that 20% of Canadian children live below the poverty line, and despite the fact that free education is available in Canada, many of these children grow up with little formal education, many not completing high school.
-The reasons for this are complex, but most are related to living in poverty.
-The students we help lead lives of invisibility and marginalization, face bullying and other forms of violence.
-Our goal is to build self esteem, restore future dreams, show them that they are courageous, and valued in our communities, and to show them that despite the incredible struggles they face in their lives, on a daily basis, they CAN achieve the milestone of graduation, and be rewarded and celebrated for their perseverance in the face of such overwhelming adversity.
+It may surprise you to know that the most recent statistics show 20% of Canadian children live below the poverty line, and many of these children succumb to pressures that drop out of school early.
+Reasons for this are complex, but most relate directly to living in poverty.
+Students we help lead lives of invisibility and marginalization, face bullying and other forms of violence.
+Our goal is to build self-esteem, restore dreams for a better future, and ensure they feel included, understood and important.
+The Cinderella Project shows them they are courageous, valued in our communities, and that despite of the incredible struggles they face in their lives, they CAN achieve the milestone of graduation, and be rewarded and celebrated for their perseverance in the face of such overwhelming adversity.

 We assist students through a variety of means including our Boutique Day, a day of recognition and self-esteem boosting, annual Achievement Awards, and mentorship opportunities.
 The Cinderella Project supports students who have overcome incredible financial, emotional and often physical obstacles to reach the achievement of graduation.
 Some examples of students accepted into The Cinderella Project include: students who are living in situations of abuse, neglect and violence at home and on the streets; new Canadians or refugees experiencing socio-economic hardship, and bullying in school; teen parents; those who are caring for parents (often with mental illness) or who are raising siblings; and, students who are chronically ill, physically or developmentally disabled.
 Students are referred to The Cinderella Project by their teachers, principals or social workers, then each application is reviewed by our executive committee.
 Boutique Day works to remove barriers and to celebrate our students’ amazing achievements.
 As one teacher wrote, “the fact that grad is now an option for [her students] and that they have the chance to feel like ‘all the other students’ is so important!”